kyma-project/api-gateway/docs/istio-jwt.md

 # Using Istio JWT Handler

-This table lists all the possible parameters of an istio jwt resource together with their descriptions:
+This table lists all the possible parameters of an Istio jwt access strategy together with their descriptions:

 | Field                                                                | Description                                                            |
 |:---------------------------------------------------------------------|:-----------------------------------------------------------------------|